jdcloudcom/en/documentation/Middleware/JD-Distributed-Service-Framework/Operation-Guide/APP-Manage/APPList.md

 ### Deployment History

-For contents of this section, please view the deployment group section.
-When deleting a deployment group, a user can select to delete deployment history synchronously or not.
-Before deletion, the user needs to back up on his/her own.
+While deleting a deployment group, the deployment history will be deleted synchronously; before deletion, users need to back up the data by themselves.

 ![](../../../../../image/Internet-Middleware/JD-Distributed-Service-Framework/app-bsz-history-list.png)

 ### Deployment Group

-For contents of this section, please view the section [Deployment Group](Deploy-Group.md).
+When deploying an application by way of Virtual Machines, you need to implement the deployment through deployment group.
+For relevant contents, please refer to: [Deployment Group](Deploy-Group.md) Section.